-Professional counselling is available to your eligible family members through our EFAP.
-Eligible family member is defined as a cohabitating spouse or child up to age 19, of an employee of one of our member companies.
+As an employee of one of our member companies, professional counselling is available to your eligible family members through our EFAP.
+An eligible family member is defined as a cohabitating spouse or child up to age 19.
 Adult children remain eligible to the age of 25 if they are in full time education.

 When seeking counselling for a child 15 and under, we routinely hold an assessment session with parent(s) first, then an assessment session with the child/youth.
 Based on the assessments it will be determined whether we will proceed with counselling with the child/youth, proceed with counselling the parents, or offer a referral to other services in the community.

 Our counselling services are compassionate, confidential, and professional.

 We care, and are happy to support your family member with any personal concern including;

 - critical incident stress

 - self-care, balance, mindfulness

 Accessing our services is a simple three step process: